Loftus Charitable Trust

 The trust's charitable objectives specifically focus on:

-- Jewish Religious Advancement: Supporting organizations advancing the Jewish religion
+- Jewish Religious Advancement: Supporting organisations advancing the Jewish religion

-- Jewish Education: Funding Jewish educational institutions and programs, including education for Jewish people
+- Jewish Education: Funding Jewish educational institutions and programmes, including education for Jewish people

 - Relief of Jewish Poor: Providing support for poverty relief within Jewish communities